springmeyer/node-osmium/README.md

     make test

 # Troubleshooting

+If you hit a test error like the below it means you need to run `make test` instead of just `npm test` so that the test data is downloaded:

+    1) osmium should be able to create an osmium.Reader:
+         TypeError: Open failed

 If you hit an error like the below it means you need a more recent compiler that implements the C++11 language standard